 Protagonism used to take its name directly from my values.
 During my late teen years, I believed in 32 virtues instead of the 5 values I do now.
 They were grouped into 8 "cardinal" virtues.
 One of them corresponded to my current value of Agency, and I considered it the holiest (whereas now I don't believe in a hierarchy of values).
-Since I had to split it into four distinct subvirtues to fit the pattern, I ended up attaching direct moral value to things I don't anymore (but were closely related to the will to agency), and to some things that weren't well defined.
-One of the former was Adventurousness.
-I was also coming at this from a virtue ethics mindset rather than a consequentialist one, so part of my problem was that I was describing morality in terms of what makes a good person rather than what makes a good action.
+Since I had to split it into four distinct subvirtues to fit the pattern, I ended up attaching direct moral value to a lot of things I don't anymore (but were closely related to the will to agency).
+One of them was Adventurousness.
+I was also coming at it from a virtue ethics mindset rather than a consequentialist one, so part of my problem was that I was trying to describe morality in terms of what makes a good person rather than what makes a good action.

 So I saw it close to the center of my "religion" that a Protagonist was a protagonist of a story in a very deep sense, the story, even.
 If God watched the human chronicles as a story, Protagonists would be the protagonists.